curl/everything-curl/libcurl-http-cookies.md

 when the easy handle is closed later with `curl_easy_cleanup()`, all known cookies will be written to the given file.
-The file format is the well-known "netscape cookie file" format that browsers also once used.
+The file format is the well-known "Netscape cookie file" format that browsers also once used.

 ## Setting custom cookies

-A simpler and more direct way to just pass on a set of specific cookies in a request, that doesn't add any cookies to the cookie store and doesn't even activate the cookie engine, is to set the set with `CURLOPT_COOKIE:':
+A simpler and more direct way to just pass on a set of specific cookies in a request that doesn't add any cookies to the cookie store and doesn't even activate the cookie engine, is to set the set with `CURLOPT_COOKIE:':

     curl_easy_setopt(easy, CURLOPT_COOKIE, "name=daniel; present=yes;");

-The string you set there is the raw string that is sent in the HTTP request and should be in the format of repeated sequences of `NAME=VALUE;` - including the semicolon separator.
+The string you set there is the raw string that would be sent in the HTTP request and should be in the format of repeated sequences of `NAME=VALUE;` - including the semicolon separator.